yotama9/pyGMing/README.md

 When should I use this?
 =======
-During the session, when you wish to create a random encounter.
+During the session, when you need one of their capabilities

 How do I install and use this?
 =======